ambikesh-jha/HarvestWise-Predictor/README.md

 - **Data:** The dataset used for training and testing is stored in the file `Crop_recommendation.csv`.
 - **Code:** The Python code for the project is organized into a Jupyter Notebook named `Crop_Recommendation.ipynb`.
 - **Models:** Trained models are saved for future use.
-The Decision Tree model is saved as `DecisionTree.pkl`, and the Gaussian Naive Bayes model is saved as `NBClassifier.pkl`.
+The Decision Tree model is saved as `DecisionTree.pkl`, Randomforest is saved as `RandomForest.pkl` and the Gaussian Naive Bayes model is saved as `NBClassifier.pkl`.
-- **Requirements:** The necessary libraries and dependencies are listed in the `requirements.txt` file.

 ## Results